-In her walks with this good man, Ellen had often met and joined them, though in the places of public resort, she had seen none of the family except the young men, who there bowed to her at a distance, but, discouraged by the supercilion to ad part and a ho cilious looks of Mrs. Stanley, had not ventured to address her as an acquaintance.
+In her walks with this good man, Ellen had often met and joined them, though in the places of public resort, she had seen none of the family except the young men, who there bowed to her at a distance, but, discouraged by the supercilious looks of Mrs. Stanley, had not ventured to address her as an aequaintance.
 With every part of this family, Ellen was much pleased, and she was glad to hear they intended buying a house in the neighbourhood of Milwood.